AJ576/AJ576/README.md

 </p>

 ## 🚀 Welcome to My GitHub!
-I'm a passionate **Software Engineer in the making** with a deep interest in **AI, Quantum Computing, and Scalable Systems**.
+"I'm an aspiring **Software Engineer** with a deep interest in **AI, Quantum Computing, and Scalable Systems**.
 Based in **NYC**, I thrive on solving complex problems and building innovative solutions that push the boundaries of technology.

 ### 🔍 What I'm Exploring
 - 🧠 **AI & Machine Learning** – From deep learning models to ethical AI